bricemosby/brice-mosby.github/README.md

 <h2>✨ About Me </h2>

 Hi my name is Brice.
-I am a cybersecurity and IT studdent.
+I am a Cybersecurity and IT student.
 I am currently completing a certfication in Comptia Security + and plan to continue adding more certifications.

 <h2> 🧰 Languages and Tools </h2>